roderickvella/Game-Agentic-Session-Learn/README.md

 Each command should report a version or a signed-in account.
 If Codex is not signed in, run `codex login` and follow the instructions.

-## Download GameLearn
+## Download GASL

 Download or clone this repository, then open a terminal in the folder containing `README.md` and the two launcher files.
-Do not run GameLearn from inside a ZIP preview, and keep its folder separate from the Unity project you want to monitor.
+Do not run GASL from inside a ZIP preview, and keep its folder separate from the Unity project you want to monitor.

-## Start GameLearn
+## Start GASL

 ### Windows

-From PowerShell in the GameLearn folder, run:
+From PowerShell in the GASL folder, run:

 ```powershell
 Set-ExecutionPolicy -Scope Process Bypass